Sugar Hill, New Hampshire: The Granite State’s Lupine Capital

 Photo Credit : Chris Burnett

 Despite its small size, Sugar Hill, NH, is home to several well-known businesses, like Polly’s Pancake Parlor and Harman’s Cheese & Country Store.
 These places alone make visiting worthwhile, but on this occasion, I was there for one of Sugar Hill’s more seasonal attractions: lupines.
-The town is known as New Hampshire’s lupine capital, and it hosts a festival dedicated to the plants’ breathtaking blossoms every summer.
+The town is known as New Hampshire’s lupine capital, and for many years it hosted a festival dedicated to the plants’ breathtaking blossoms every summer.

 Photo Credit : Chris Burnett